haproxy/haproxy/doc/lua-api/index.rst

 ..

   .. warning::
-    It not make sense to call this function from sample-fetches.
-In this case the behaviour of this one is the same than core.done(): it quit the Lua execution.
+    It does not make sense to call this function from sample-fetches.
+In this case the behavior is the same than core.done(): it finishes the Lua execution.
 The transaction is really aborted only from an action registered function.